ternaus/kaggle_dstl_submission/README.md

 - Required hardware:
     - Any decent modern computer with x86-64 CPU,
     - Fair amount of RAM (we had about 32Gb and 128Gb in our boxes, however, not all memory was used)
-    - Powerful GPU: we used Nvidia Titan X with 12Gb of RAM and Nvidia GeForce GTX 1080 with 8Gb of RAM.
+    - Powerful GPU: we used Nvidia Titan X (Pascal) with 12Gb of RAM and Nvidia GeForce GTX 1080 with 8Gb of RAM.

 ### Main software for training neural networks:
 - Python 2.7 (preferable and fully tested) or Python 3.5